 Accounts and permissions

-Inherited from EOSIO, FIO Chain has the notion of accounts.
-In order to make it easier for developers to be able to integrate with the FIO Blockchain, the FIO accounts are created automatically in the following instances:
+In order to make it easier for developers to be able to integrate with the FIO Blockchain, FIO accounts are created automatically in the following instances:

-- FIO Address or FIO Domain is being registered using /register_fio_domain or /register_fio_address and the supplied owner’s public key is not associated to an account.
+- A FIO Address or FIO Domain is registered and the supplied “owner’s public key” does not belong to an existing account.

 - Only one public key can be specified for any one account

 - Custom permissions are not currently supported by the SDKs, so some wallets may not handle accounts with custom permissions.

 - It is important to note that the only way to send tokens is to use /transfer_tokens_pub_key (trnsfiopubky) which will always send the funds to the account which is a hash of the public key.
 This is true even if that key is set as permission on other accounts.